Budding action writer? Download the most gripping screenplays here for free

 We’re headed back to the inspiration station for another weekly installment of the best screenplays available to download for free.
 Yes, you read that right.
 Free!
 As in zero dollars, pesos, yuan, rupees, bitcoin, or whatever currency you’re currently dealing with.
 As we always say, the simplest way to learn about the craft is from the work of other screenwriters.

-There are endless sources of inspiration that can be found by studying and analysing the traits and stylistic techniques of your favorite artists, helping you to fine-tune your script and discover new ways to make it stand out from the crowd.
+There are endless sources of inspiration that can be found by studying and analyzing the traits and stylistic techniques of your favorite artists, helping you to fine-tune your script and discover new ways to make it stand out from the crowd.

 We’ve compiled a list of some of Hollywood’s action-adventure classics so that any of you budding scriptwriters out there can take your own personal masterclass to swot up on how to supplement those action scenes with equally gripping dialogue.
 Without further ado, let’s get stuck in!